aaronlumsden/vizra-python/README.md

 ## 🎯 Why Vizra?

-I built Vizra because I wanted an AI agent framework that felt like writing regular Python code.
-No massive learning curve, no heavy dependencies, just clean and simple.
+I built Vizra because I wanted an AI agent framework that was simple to understand and use.
+No complex abstractions, minimal dependencies, just straightforward and clean.

 > 🪶 **Lightweight** – Minimal dependencies, just litellm at its core
 > 🎯 **Simple** – One base class, straightforward patterns
-> 🐍 **Pythonic** – It feels like Python, not a framework
+> 🐍 **Pythonic** – Follows Python conventions and patterns
 > ⚡ **Fast Setup** – From install to working agent in under 30 seconds
 > 🔧 **Flexible** – Add tools, hooks, context, or keep it minimal
 > 📊 **Production Ready** – Built-in evaluation and training capabilities